Hong Kong: Sport

-Despite its small area, the territory is home to a variety of sports and recreational facilities.
-The city has hosted numerous major sporting events, including the 2009 East Asian Games, the 2008 Summer Olympics equestrian events, and the 2007 Premier League Asia Trophy.
-The territory regularly hosts the Hong Kong Sevens, Hong Kong Marathon, Hong Kong Tennis Classic and Lunar New Year Cup, and has hosted the inaugural AFC Asian Cup and the 1995 Dynasty Cup.
+The city has hosted numerous major sporting events, including the inaugural AFC Asian Cup, the 2008 Summer Olympics equestrian events, the 2009 East Asian Games, the Rugby World Cup Sevens in 1997 and 2005, the 2005 World Squash Championships and 2025 World Grand Prix (snooker).

+The territory regularly hosts the Hong Kong Sevens, Hong Kong Marathon, Hong Kong Open (tennis), Hong Kong Tennis Classic and LIV Golf Hong Kong.

 Hong Kong represents itself separately from mainland China, with its own sports teams in international competitions.
-The territory has participated in almost every Summer Olympics since 1952 and has earned nine medals.
+The territory has participated in almost every Summer Olympics since 1952 (with the exception of its support of the 1980 Summer Olympics boycott) and has earned nine medals.
 Lee Lai-shan won the territory's first Olympic gold medal at the 1996 Atlanta Olympics, and Cheung Ka Long won the second one in Tokyo 2020.
 Hong Kong athletes have won 126 medals at the Paralympic Games and 17 at the Commonwealth Games.
-No longer part of the Commonwealth of Nations, the city's last appearance in the latter was in 1994.
+Although they are no longer part of the Commonwealth of Nations, the city's last appearance was in 1994.